 Join Our Annual River Sojourn!

-May 31 and June 1-4, 2018: Make friends and connect with Nature on this epic four-day river adventure.
+June 6-9, 2019: Make friends and connect with Nature on this epic four-day river adventure.
 We’ll paddle 44-miles from Johnstown to Apollo, through the deep ravines and river gorges of the Kiski-Conemaugh River Valley, camping as we go.
 Make it a weekend or join us for the day of your choosing.